TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Dancers:** Group and Solo

-#### **f.
-Namo Tulasi:**
+#### **Namo Tulasi:**

-A special classical sequence on the sacred plant - Tulsi.
+&emsp; &emsp; A special classical sequence on the sacred plant - Tulsi.
 Indian civilization has always regarded nature as a divine source of energy and amongst all the plants, Tulsi takes the prime position.
 Namo Tulasi is an experimental presentation where the dancer/s describe the attributes, grace of Goddess Tulasi.

 **Concept:** Raghavendra J Prabhat